This traditional Irish barmbrack tea cake is a perfect afternoon treat. Dried fruit and spices make it extra delicious, also it is yeast-free recipe.

 This recipe was adapted from the FOOD website.
 I liked the fact that there is no yeast in it as I was looking for an easy barmbrack recipe.

 For this Irish barmbrack tea cake recipe, you need only 10 minutes of your time for the prep and about an hour in the oven!

 I know the baking time is quite long but it is passive time during which you don’t need to do anything.
 Just set an alarm and check if it’s ready 60 minutes later!
 During this time you are totally free!
 Free to do anything you want to or need to!

 Divide the preparation into 2 days.

-Day 1: A pretty simple step: Make a strong cup of tea.
+Day 1: Make a strong cup of black tea.
 Let it cool down.
 Pour it over raisins.
 Keep in your fridge overnight.
+Done!

-Day 2: Another simple step: In a mixing bowl combine all the ingredients.
+Day 2: In a mixing bowl combine all the ingredients.
 Don’t forget to add the raisins and tea as well!
 Mix well.
 Pour into a loaf tin and bake!